nishkeni/nishkeni.github.io/_pages/about.md

 My research is focussed at the intersection of Machine Learning, Statistics (and Modelling) Optimization and Signal Processing; and I love to think about Design & Analysis of Algorithms.
 My prime hobby is ‘Thinking’ and I like to model real-life scenarios to find their solutions through Mathematics (for e.g. The Linear Inverse Problem Theory relates to how Humans perceive each other; Schizophrenia maybe modeled as an Adversarial Attack on the Neuron-Ocular system).
 I also like to think about the fusion of Machine Learning and Game Theory, as both these model the most supreme agents we live with; the former created by Humans while the later created out of Science!

+If any of the above interests you, I am looking forward to talking to you.
+Cheers!

+- Nishant
+<i> Never-Ending Curiosity since 1995! </i>

 News
 ------
 * August 2018 - I joined Amazon as an Applied Scientist Intern - Machine Learning!